kaffeinZ/cheetah/README.md

 On-demand via the "Analyse Risk" button.
 The AI receives:
 - All active positions with health factors and token balances
 - Position type classification and risk context
-- 24h price trends for your collateral and borrow tokens (Birdeye OHLCV)
+- 24h price trends for collateral and borrow tokens (Birdeye OHLCV)

-Free tier: 4 analyses per day per wallet.
-Resets at midnight UTC.
+Free tier: 4 analyses per day per wallet, resets at midnight UTC.
+Past analyses are stored and viewable in the AI History tab.

 ---